What is the process for closing a ticket office?

 Consultations will last for three weeks and are being run by watchdogs Transport Focus for stations outside London and London TravelWatch for those within the capital.

-Once they end, there will be a two-week period when those organisations will assess the feedback and discuss their findings with operators, potentially raising objections to certain closures.
+Once they end, there will be a two-week period when those organisations will assess the feedback and discuss their findings with operators.

+After operators have selected which offices they want to close, the watchdogs will have the opportunity to oppose the plans.

+In these instances, the final decision will rest with the Transport Secretary.

 The watchdogs will consider the impact on passengers’ ability to buy tickets, staffing levels at stations and services for disabled people.